JeromeUwU/Generative_AI/README.md

 Due to Kaggle GPU availability, training can be done for 30 hours per session because of GPU limitations.

-Model will not be fine-tuned.

-*Theory will be vulgarized*

 ### TransformersTTS Theory